wlswotmd/gef/docs/FAQ.md

 ## Will this GEF work as a plugin for `hugsy/gef`?
 No, it doesn't work.
 It replaces `hugsy/gef`.

 The compatibility with `hugsy/gef` has already been lost.
+Of course, `hugsy/gef-extras` too.
 Think of it as a completely different product.

 ## GDB will not load GEF.